learn-co-curriculum/find-shortest-string-recursive/README.md

 ```

 You may wish to convert your iterative solution to a recursive one.
 We've
-included our old solutions in Ruby and JavaScript below:
+included our old solutions in Ruby, JavaScript, and Python below:

 ```ruby
 def find_shortest_string(arr)